PlaneWXHelp

 The Big Picture

-Before every flight, PlaneWX samples 9–15 points along your route and pulls atmospheric data from up to three weather models (HRRR, GFS, and ECMWF).
+Before every flight, PlaneWX samples 9–15 points along your route and pulls atmospheric data from up to five weather models chosen by geography (for example HRRR, HRDPS, ICON-EU, ICON-D2, AROME on western European routes, GFS, and ECMWF).
 At each point, it measures four atmospheric properties that together determine whether thunderstorms are likely, and if so, how strong they’d be.

 These measurements are combined into a single Threat Score (0–100) that appears on your Convective Watch card.
 The higher the score, the greater the thunderstorm risk along your route.